NaMoAr/FinancialManagement/README.md

 Design Patterns:

-Proxy Design Pattern: Used to minimize the amount of communication needed for the application to update account history.
-An ostream proxy will store information as needed and will update the history file when the user closes the program.
+Proxy Design Pattern:
+Used to prevent many write operations to the file (since information on account history will be stored on text documents) we will use a proxy ostream to store all changes to the account history when the user is finished using the program.

-Singleton Design Pattern: Used to store accounts in a list that can be accessed by customers and changed by the administrators.
+Singleton Design Pattern:
+Used to ensure that only one list object is created.
+This is done to consolidate all users to one list and avoid the need to traverse multiple incomplete list objects.

-Strategy Design Pattern: Used to save the information of each account into a variety of files.
+Strategy Design Pattern:
+Used to save the information of each account into a variety of files.
 One will be a .csv file that loads all account information into the program upon launch, and the other will be a .txt file written in a way that makes it easier for an administrator to read.

 ## Class Diagram